 Most dogs love to chew, especially puppies who gnaw on anything and everything to help their adult teeth break through.
-If you found Dexter chewing on the bamboo growing in your garden don't worry; it won't hurt him.
+If you found your dog chewing on the bamboo growing in your garden, don't worry; it won't hurt them.
 However, you may have heard that bamboo is toxic to dogs.
 Why the confusion?
-Because there is a plant commonly mistaken as being part of the bamboo family (due to its name) that you should definitely keep away from your pooch.
-Read on to find out more.
+Because there is a plant, heavenly bamboo, commonly mistaken as being part of the bamboo family.
+You should keep your dog away from this plant.

 There are more than 1,400 species of bamboo, ranging from small to large in size.
 Most bamboos prefer tropical climates, but some hardy versions can survive temperatures below zero degrees Fahrenheit.